Ontology Developer Center

 Fetch testnet ONG

 Performing on-chain actions consumes ONG in the form of gas/transaction costs.
-Follow this link to apply for testnet ONG that will come in handy when developing on and working within the Ontology ecosystem.
+Follow link to apply for testnet ONG that will come in handy when developing on and working within the Ontology ecosystem.
 Use your wallet address to apply for testnet ONG tokens on the portal.

 Set up SDK environment